chieftools/flowguard-proxy/README.md

 # FlowGuard Proxy

-A high-performance Go-based reverse proxy with advanced security features, designed to transparently intercept and filter HTTP/HTTPS traffic with dynamic rule-based filtering and minimal disruption.

-It features an (optional) [control panel](https://flowguard.network/) for easy management, configuration, and monitoring.
-The control panel will allow for realtime and centralized management of multiple FlowGuard instances in addition to providing access to GeoIP databases and AbuseIPDB IP lists.
+FlowGuard Proxy is a Go reverse proxy for Linux.
+It redirects inbound HTTP and HTTPS traffic through configurable security rules before forwarding requests to an existing backend.
+It can pass the validated client IP through canonical headers or preserve it as the source address on supported same-host setups.

+The optional [FlowGuard control panel](https://flowguard.network/) manages setup, configuration, logs, GeoIP data, and managed IP reputation lists.
+Proxy traffic and request filtering stay on the FlowGuard host.

 > [!IMPORTANT]
-> FlowGuard is intended for use by experienced system administrators and security professionals.
-Improper configuration may lead to service disruption.
-Always test configurations in a safe environment before deploying to production.
+> FlowGuard changes firewall and routing state.
+Test those changes before using
+> them on a production host.

 > [!CAUTION]
-> FlowGuard is a new project in active development and may have undiscovered bugs or security vulnerabilities.
-Use at your own risk and always keep software up to date.
+> FlowGuard is under active development.
+Keep it updated and review configuration
+> changes before deployment.

 ## Features

-### Core Functionality
+### Proxy and networking

-- **Transparent Traffic Interception**: Redirects traffic from ports 80 and 443 to proxy ports using iptables
+- Redirects ports 80 and 443 to FlowGuard with `iptables` or `ip6tables`.
-- **HTTPS Decryption**: Dynamically loads and manages SSL certificates for transparent HTTPS inspection
-- **Automatic Certificate Management**: Monitors and reloads certificates from the filesystem for seamless rotation
-- **Graceful Shutdown**: Automatically removes iptables rules on shutdown to restore original traffic flow
+- Serves HTTP/1.1, HTTP/2, and HTTP/3 according to the configured protocol set.
+- Terminates TLS with certificates loaded from a directory, Traefik `acme.json`, or NGINX configuration.
+- Supports canonical forwarding headers and same-host transparent client source addresses.
+- Binds to multiple IPv4 and IPv6 addresses.
+- Removes FlowGuard-owned firewall and routing state during a clean shutdown.

+### Request filtering

+- Evaluates ordered rules against request fields, client and proxy addresses, ASN and GeoIP data, JA4 fingerprints, and named IP lists.
+- Supports log, allow, block, rate-limit, and browser challenge actions.
+- Resolves trusted proxy chains before rules evaluate the client identity.
+- Keeps URL-backed IP lists current with conditional requests and stale-cache fallback when a source is temporarily unavailable.
+- Compiles regular expressions when configuration loads.

-### Security Middleware
+### Operations

-- **Dynamic Rule-Based Filtering**: Flexible rule engine with conditions for path, method, domain, IP/CIDR, ASN, user-agent, headers, query parameters, cookies, and iplist matching
-- **IP Database Integration**: ASN and geolocation lookups using configurable IP databases (MaxMind format)
-- **IP List System**: Built-in high-performance in-memory IP lists with automatic URL refresh (10M+ lookups/sec)
-- **Trusted Proxy Support**: Properly handles X-Forwarded-For headers from configurable trusted proxies
-- **Real Client IP Detection**: Extracts actual client IPs through proxy chains for accurate filtering
-- **Hot Configuration Reload**: Automatic configuration file monitoring and reloading without restart
+- Reloads configuration and certificates after file changes.

-### Advanced Features
-- **Structured Logging**: Sink-based logging to files, Loki, or OpenObserve with hot-reload support
+- Writes structured request logs to files, Loki, or OpenObserve.
-- **Fail2Ban Synchronization**: Optional near-real-time enforcement of local Fail2Ban jail bans
+- Can synchronize bans from active local Fail2Ban jails.
-- **Efficient connection handling**: Minimal overhead with optimized middleware chain
-- **Certificate caching**: Automatic refresh for seamless rotation
-- **Network interface binding**: Support for multi-homed systems
-- **Smart caching**: ETag-aware HTTP caching for external resources with stale-while-revalidate
-- **Regex optimization**: Compiled pattern caching for rule matching
+- Monitors FlowGuard-owned firewall state and repairs missing rules by default.

 ## Installation

-### Prerequisites (for building from source)
+### Prerequisites for source builds

-- Go 1.25 or later
+- Go 1.27 or later
-- Linux system with iptables support
+- Linux with `iptables`; IPv6 and transparent mode have extra requirements
-- Root/sudo access for port redirection
+- Root access for firewall, routing, and privileged service configuration

-### Building from Source
+### Build from source

 ```bash
 # Clone the repository